Selling your home privately is an option

 An estate agent has a role in helping homeowners sell their homes.

 They collect information about the home and ensure professional-looking photographs are taken to entice buyers to see the property in person.

 The agent will need to know the market, how similar homes in the same area are selling and provide guidelines on pricing.
-They're also supposed to market the properties they're selling to help them sell faster.
+They're also supposed to market the properties they're selling to proactively find a buyer.
 This may include online marketing as well as more traditional approaches.

 Tip: Ask an agent which tools they use to market homes for sale, so you can determine how much effort they put into advertising.